Planning And Delivery

 What types of facilities usually need design-build construction support?

-Design-Build Construction is commonly used on commercial campuses, industrial owner-user projects, and logistics facilities and other commercial or industrial properties that need one contractor to connect site readiness, structure, interiors, and turnover.
+Design-Build Construction is commonly used on commercial campuses for Schlumberger supply chain and Fort Bend County energy-adjacent corporate users seeking design-to-cost certainty, industrial owner-user projects for manufacturing and logistics operators along US-59 and Grand Parkway 99 who need compressed total delivery schedules, and healthcare and medical office projects for Fort Bend County providers with clinical program commitments that require overlapping design and construction and other commercial or industrial properties that need one contractor to connect site readiness, structure, interiors, and turnover.
 The exact scope changes by project, but the delivery model stays consistent: define the sequence early, protect release dates, and keep ownership visibility high through every major milestone.

 How early should design-build construction planning begin?